 This issue has also been rectified by the angled mount.
 The purpose of this mount is to allow you to install your doorbell on an adjacent wall and then swing your camera into the most effective position.

 Luckily, the installation of these mounts is identical to the standard wedge mounts we covered multiple times throughout the article.

-Jon Huber is an editor and creative writer who has been a freelancer since 2020.
-Originally pursuing copywriting, he quickly changed gears and pursued his true passion of creative writing, focusing on Fantasy and Sci-Fi.
+Jon Huber is an editor and technical writer who has been a freelancer since 2020.
 Since the beginning of his writing career, he has consistently written online articles in the tech, sports, and recreation genres.
 Recently, he has concentrated on scriptwriting for cartoons and puppet shows.